kdari/mono/themes/plugins/shareaholic/readme.txt

 The "original" share buttons from Facebook, Pinterest and others automatically transmit data of your visitors to the social network sites as soon as they visit your website.
 They do not need to click on a share button for this to happen and therefore have no choice.
 Shareaholic enables visitors to see how popular your page is and display share buttons without this needless leakage to the social networks (unless they decide to share, of course).
 This is done via server-side code that is part of this plugin to fetch share counts.
 Once fetched, share counts are cached to ensure maximum performance.

-To take advantage of this privacy feature, enable "Server Side Share Counts" under Advanced Settings.
+To take advantage of this privacy feature, enable "Share Count Proxy" under Advanced Settings.

 = Share Buttons for Images =